 Once the skillet is hot, add a small amount of oil, such as vegetable or canola oil, and allow it to heat up as well.
 The hot skillet and oil will help prevent the backstrap from sticking to the surface.

-See also What temperature do you cook spaghetti squash on
+See also What temperature does pizza cook at

 After the oil has heated for another minute or so, carefully place the seasoned venison backstrap into the skillet.
 You will hear a sizzle as the meat makes contact with the hot skillet, which is a good sign that things are going well.